mpinchover/Distributed-messaging-server/README.md

 - app should show if someone screenshotted
 - add in a user permissions table to link to member table

+### ranking

+- show how many people also liked that card
+  - get this before you send it back
+- for each person that you swipe on, event back to server to check and see if this is a match.
+If it is, send an event letting the app know there's been a match.
+- run through every question and show the matches based off the top 3 or so from each category.
+- store the question in an excel sheet and and in s3 and version it so you can roll it back.
+Store the UUID in there too and save to DB.

 # Testing

 Run a single test